akhilgeo/akhilgeorge.com/_posts/2020-07-24-using-raspberry-pi-and-cloud-to-control-a-remote-display.md

 * Cloud server
 * FTP server
 FTP server mainly deals with uploaded advertisements.
-Users upload advertisements to FTP server.
+Users upload advertisements to the FTP server.
-Cloud server is deployed with the help of Redhat’s OpenShift Engine Once the advertisement is approved by the Admin ,the Cloud server helps in redirecting it to the respective display terminals.
+A cloud server is deployed with the help of Redhat’s OpenShift Engine Once the advertisement is approved by the Admin, the Cloud server helps in redirecting it to the respective display terminals.
 Advertisements are filtered based on terminal location.

 **Terminal**

-The terminal consist of a display screen or a panel which is connected to a Raspberry Pi board.
+The terminal consists of a display screen or a panel that is connected to a Raspberry Pi board.
 The Raspberry Pi board controls displaying of advertisements.
-Advertisements are downloaded  from ftp server to raspberry pi using an internet connection based on terminal location.
+Advertisements are downloaded from the FTP server to raspberry pi using an internet connection based on terminal location.
-Raspberry pi executes functions such as looping of advertisements, duration for which the advertisements is to be displayed etc.
+Raspberry pi executes functions such as looping of advertisements, the duration for which the advertisements are to be displayed, etc.

 ![]({{ 'assets/images/kloudtise-ss2.jpg' | relative_url }})
 **Requirnments**